 > Khaosan Road

 The problem with Khaosan is that not all the hotels are as good as they seem to be on the website.
-What looks like a cosy & clean room, can be a dirty cubicle, without windows and some cockroaches.
-Of course, there are good places in Khaosan, our favorite is A&A Guest House, clean, comfy, good value for money and breakfast included.
+What looks like a cozy & clean room, can be a dirty cubicle, without windows and full of cockroaches.
+Of course, there are good places in Khaosan, our favorite is A&A Homestay, clean, comfy, good value for money and breakfast included.
 Need more options of budget places to stay?
 Check out our suggestions of hotels for your first time in Bangkok, and in Khaosan Road.

-You’ve made to Bangkok, arrived in the airport safe and sound, and now??
+You’ve made it to Bangkok, arrived at the airport safe and sound, so what now??
 The first thing you need to do after passing the immigration is to buy a local SIM Card.
-Believe me, you will need internet connection to explore Bangkok, to get taxis, check the public transportation and find on Google Maps that nice place I recommended.
+Believe me, you will need internet connection to explore Bangkok, to get taxis, check the public transportation and find on Google Maps the nice places I recommended.

 > How to get around Bangkok

-If you land at Don Muang Airport, you can get a taxi from the terminal to the BTS Station Mo Chit [ask the drive to take the tollway, it will be a 50 bath more expensive, but you will save time].
+If you land at Don Muang Airport, you can get a taxi from the terminal to the BTS Station Mo Chit [ask the driver to take the tollway, it will be a 50 bath more expensive, but you will save time].
 From the BTS station, you can reach almost everywhere in Bangkok.
-If your hotel is on Sukhumvit or Sathorn area you definitely can go by train.
+If your hotel is in the Sukhumvit or Sathorn area you can definitely go by train.
 If you are staying at Khao San Road, Chinatown or somewhere along the riverside, then a taxi might be the best option.
-Use the map on your cell phone and find your way.
+Use the map on your cell phone to find your way.

-Thai food is delicious but can be a challenge for first time travelers, especially if you are not used to spicy food.
+Thai food is delicious but can be a challenge for first-time travelers, especially if you are not used to spicy food.
 It’s hard to suggest places to eat as we all have different tastes, some of us are vegetarian, others have food allergies [as me].
-We never had a problem eating street food in Bangkok, and we love it.
-Before ordering have a look around the food stall, if it looks clean enough, if there are plenty of Thais eating there and if the food looks good, then give a try.
+We never had a problem eating street food in Bangkok, and we loved it.
+Before ordering have a look around the food stalls, if it looks clean enough, if you see locals eating there and if the food looks good, then give it a try.

 Our favorite street foods are: Pad Thai, Som Tam [papaya salad], Massaman Curry, Braised Pork Noodle Soup [the best ones are the food charters in front of the 7-11 shops], Fried Rice, Chicken Satay, Tom Kha Gai Soup, Tom Yum Soup, and for dessert Sticky Rice Mango and Roti.
 Here is a list explaining all the Thai dishes we mentioned and many more.

 Chinatown, old town, Khao San Road and Sukhumvit are the best places to try street food on your first time in Bangkok.
 If you are vegetarian or vegan, my favorite places are Ethos Restaurant or May Kai Dee, both close to Khao San.
 Also, don’t forget to try the fruits and juices, it’s safe to buy them from the stalls on the street.
-For western cuisine the options are endless too, my recommendation is to check here which are the trendiest places and give it a go.
+For western cuisine, the options are endless too, especially at Sukhumvit, Sathorn and Thonglor areas.